Whoaa512/starred/README.md

 - [magnitudedev/browser-agent](https://github.com/magnitudedev/browser-agent) - Open-source, vision-first browser agent
 - [pinterest/querybook](https://github.com/pinterest/querybook) - Querybook is a Big Data Querying UI, combining collocated table metadata and a simple notebook interface.
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
 - [krillinai/OpenCreator](https://github.com/krillinai/OpenCreator) - Formerly KrillinAI.
 Open-source AI workspace for creators, powered by Codex.
-Create videos, images, voice, avatars, translations, and edits with Agents in one place.
+Create videos, images, voice, avatars, video translation, and edits with Agents in one place.
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [BrowserMCP/mcp](https://github.com/BrowserMCP/mcp) - Browser MCP is a Model Context Provider (MCP) server that allows AI applications to control your browser
 - [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository